 Colorado Hay Report

-Heath Dewey has the Colorado Hay Report from the Greeley USDA Livestock, Poultry and Grains market News Office.
+Heath Dewey has the latest Colorado Hay Report.
+Heath reports from the Greeley USDA, Livestock Poultry, and Grain Market News Office.

 Heath says trade activity was light on good demand for stable hay in Southeast and Northeast Colorado.
 Trade inactive on all other hay markets.

 Hay (Conventional) Orchard Grass - Premium (Trade/Per Bale) Qty Price Range Wtd Avg Freight/Use Description Crop Age Small Square 500 10.00 10.00 F.O.B.-Stables 1st Cutting Old Crop Timothy Grass - Premium (Trade/Per Bale) Qty Price Range Wtd Avg Freight/Use Description Crop Age Small Square 50 10.75 10.75 F.O.B.-Stables 3rd Cutting Old Crop

 Hay (Conventional) Alfalfa - Premium (Trade/Per Bale) Qty Price Range Wtd Avg Freight/Use Description Crop Age Small Square 675 8.50 8.50 F.O.B.-Stables Old Crop Alfalfa - Good/Premium (Trade/Per Ton) Qty Price Range Wtd Avg Freight/Use Description Crop Age Large Square 3x4 25 220.00 220.00 F.O.B.-Stables New Crop